Meisterschueler/ogn-python/README.md

   [gateway]
     run                    Run the aprs client.

   [logbook]
     compute                Compute takeoffs and landings.
     show                   Show a logbook for <airport_name> located at given position.

+  [show.devices]
+    stats                  Show some stats on registered devices.

   [show.receiver]
     hardware_stats         Show some statistics of receiver hardware. list_all               Show a list of all receivers.